Blendify/blender-manual/blender_docs/manual/rigging/armatures.rst

 As you can see, an armature is like any other object type in Blender:

 - It has a center, a position, a rotation and a scale factor.
-- It has an ObData datablock, that can be edited in *Edit mode*.
+- It has an ObData data-block, that can be edited in *Edit mode*.
 - It can be linked to other scenes, and the same armature data can be reused on multiple objects.
 - All animation you do in *Object mode* is only working on the whole object, not the armature's bones (use the *Pose mode* to do this).